pawohl/syno/README.md

 # syno
 synology config and scripts

 Synology NAS has Let's Encrypt Certificate retrieval built-in.
-However, this only works if the NAS is exposed to the Internet.
+However, automated renewal through Synology's certificate manager only works if the NAS is exposed to the Internet.
+In case, it is not, you need a workaround like these scripts and a DNS server that allows connections from Let's Encrypt or some kind of DNS API (OVH and other mature registrars offer that).
+These scripts are written for tinydns DNS server.

 ## refresh-cert.sh